 Encouraged by Bouquet's response, Washington immediately sent a quartermaster from Fort Cumberland to Winchester "with all the stuff he has for Breech Clouts."
 As Bouquet suggested, Washington ordered Adam Stephen "to make the dress of the Officers and soldiers of Major Lewis' Company a guide to come at my meaning; that all may, even in this trim, have some regard for uniformity."

-But Washington harbored doubts about the ability of his troops to compete successfully with Indians in the woods, a suspicion confirmed in an encounter between whites and Indians recorded by Christian Frederick Post in his diary.
+But Washington harbored doubts about the ability of his troops to compete successfully with Indians in the woods, a suspicion confirmed by an incident recorded by Christian Frederick Post in his diary.
 When Post's two Indian companions, British allies Isaac Still and Pesquitomen, mistook "three men, in Indian dress" from Forbes' army as enemies, "preparation was made on both sides for defence."
 Discovering the mistake, "Isaac Still shewed a white token, and Pesquimeton gave an Indian halloo; after which [the white men] threw down their bundles [that contained all their food] and ran away as fast as they could."

 The propaganda value of Washington's substitute Indians was priceless, however.
 According to James Smith, who was an adopted member of the Caunawagha tribe in Ohio, Indians returning from the defense of Fort Duquesne brought alarming news.
 In a skirmish at Fort Ligonier on Loyalhanna Creek, there was "a great number of American riflemen along with the redcoats, who scattered out, took trees, and were good marks-men."
 When the French tried to rally the braves for another fight "the Indians said if it was only the redcoats they had to do with, they could soon subdue them, but they could not withstand Ashalecoa, the Great knife, which was the name they gave the Virginians."